 Course tutor: Diane Faulks - Targeting

 Diane is a Fellow of the Investor Relations Society.
 She is an IR specialist with over 25 years’ experience gained in a variety of disciplines including corporate in-house, consultancy and banking.
 Understanding, attracting and engaging with appropriate shareholders has been a foundation of all these roles working alongside lawyers, brokers and financial advisors.
-Over her 10 years of in-house roles she was involved in shareholder ID, targeting and the development of a proactive campaign to reshape a large retail (government privatised) shareholder base to an international institutional base particularly within North America.
-Her consultancy roles encouraged best use of technology to identify, target and communicate with institutional investors.
-Diane spent over 14 years with Citi Depositary Receipts’ where she advised clients on cross border communication during listing, capital raising and shareholder expansion.
+Over her 10 years of in-house roles she was involved in developing strategies to increase and improve two way communication with shareholders.
+She has dealt with investors from all regions, investment styles and size.
+During 14 years with Citi Depositary Receipts’ Diane advised clients on cross border communication during listing, capital raising and shareholder expansion.
 She has been a member of the IR Society since 1994, a board director from 2000-2006 and Chairman of the Society from 2003-2005.

 - Welcome and introduction